- Struggles on very tough wrinkles

 The manufacturer claims that the Gideon will get out “even the toughest wrinkles,” which is far from true.
 The product sufficiently steams away most wrinkles, but the heaviest creases sometimes cannot be entirely removed even after steaming both inside and outside the garment several times.
 It's simply not powerful enough.

-The manufacturer also guarantees to the product to be “100% drip free,” which many users have also found to be untrue.
+The manufacturer also guarantees to the product to be “100% drip free,” which is untrue.
 If the steamer head is moved a bit too vigorously or quickly from side to side or up and down, drops of water often come splashing out, wetting the garment being steamed.
 We don't find that to be much of a problem - steam is steam - but it's galling when companies make wild claims and don't back them up.

 However, considering that this is likely a device to be used quickly and at the last minute, it should not be held to the same standards as its more professional-grade counterparts.